Mr-incognito1109/DiscordRequestApi/README.md

 # DiscordRequestApi

-Use Discords request api to send messages through cli
+Use Discords request api to send messages through cli.
+(No need to open discord 😎,Just run the script)

 # Requirements